JohnnyWiseau141/tutorialy/README.md

 # 5-27-22 notes and self-assignments:

-1. Create wireframe and trilla board for biotech formula/periodic table website
+1. Create wireframe and trello board for biotech formula/periodic table website

 2. progress in js challenges

 3. codecademy progress

-4. begin hackerrank
+4. begin hackerran

 5. begin again to refocus on application process